rwanwork/sam2irs/README.md

 The sam2irs script proceeds as follows:

-  1. Read in the list of chromosomes to consider.
-  2. Read in the list of exons:
+  1. Read in the list of exons:
     * Exclude genes from chromosomes that are are not to be considered (i.e., usually unassigned scaffolds, etc.).
     * Exclude predicted genes that start with "Gm".
     * Exclude all features (as indicated by the third field of the GTF format) that are not exons.
 More specifically, the features "CDS", "start_codon", and "stop_codon" are dropped.
-  3. Read in the aligned reads.
+  2. Read in the aligned reads.
+  3. Using the aligned reads and the list of exons, determine the "length" of each chromosome.
   4. Process each chromosome of the genome one-by-one (see below).
   5. Output the intron retention scores.
   6. If the --samrecord argument is provided, then print to file the "classification" of each read.

 In essence, the script creates multiple arrays, with each array equal in size to the length of the chromosome under consideration.
 These arrays might indicate the gene associated with a particular location (thus, if more than one gene is associated with a single location, then it is an overlapping gene); whether the position is an intron or an exon; and the number of bases aligned to that position.
-In the Perl version of sam2irs, the names of these 3 arrays are `gene_chr_array`, `exon_chr_array`, and `freq_chr_array`, respectively.
+In the Perl version of `sam2irs`, the names of these 3 arrays are `gene_chr_array`, `exon_chr_array`, and `freq_chr_array`, respectively.

 The main part of the script is step #4, which processes each chromosome one-by-one.
 The main steps this part of the script is as follows: